raegnar/raegnar.github.io/_posts/2013-05-02-fixed_imageatomicaveragergba8.md

 categories: [GLSL]
 tags: [GLSL]
 ---

-So I fixed some issues I had in my previous implementation of <code>imageAtomicAverageRGBA8</code>, see the <a title="GLSL Snippet: emulating running atomic average of colors using imageAtomicCompSwap" href="http://rauwendaal.net/2013/02/07/glslrunningaverage/">previous post</a> for an explanation of what I got wrong.
+So I fixed some issues I had in my previous implementation of <code>imageAtomicAverageRGBA8</code>, see the [previous post](/glslrunningaverage/) for an explanation of what I got wrong.
 Reposting the corrected code here, and sorry to anyone who was trying to use the broken version.

 ~~~glsl
 void imageAtomicAverageRGBA8(layout(r32ui) coherent volatile uimage3D voxels, ivec3 coord, vec3 nextVec3)